-Every town will have a post office or an Australia Post agency, usually at the general store.
-Post offices and agencies are officially open Monday to Friday 9am to 5pm; big-city GPOs sometimes open late or on Saturday morning as well.
+Every town has a post office or an Australia Post agency, usually at the general store.
+Post offices and agencies are officially open Monday to Friday 9am to 5pm; big-city GPOs sometimes open earlier and later, generally on Saturday morning, too.
 Out in the country, it’s rare to see post boxes.

 Same-state postage takes up to two business days, as does interstate post between metropolitan areas.
 Interstate between country areas is around four working days.
-International mail is extremely efficient, taking as little as four to five working days to the UK, four to six to the US and five to seven to Canada.
+International mail is efficient, taking up to around five working days to the UK, six to the US and seven to Canada.
 Stamps are sold at post offices and agencies; most newsagents sell them for standard local letters only.
 Large parcels are reasonably cheap to send home by sea mail – but it will take up to three months.
 Air mail is a good compromise for packages that you want to see soon (up to 20kg) – expect up to five working days to Europe.
-For more information on postage rates, and delivery times, visit wwww.austpost.com.au.
+For more information on postage rates, and delivery times, visit austpost.com.au.

-Book and travel shops stock national, regional and city maps of varying sizes and quality by the likes of UBD (wwww.ubd.com.au), Gregory’s (wwww.gregorys-online.com), HEMA (wwww.hemamaps.com.au), Westprint (wwww.westprint.com.au) and state-produced AusMap.
+In Australia, book and travel shops stock national, regional and city maps of varying sizes and quality by the likes of UBD and Gregory’s (both hardiegrant.com.au), HEMA (hemamaps.com.au), Westprint (westprint.com.au) and state-produced AusMap.
 HEMA produce regional and themed maps; cities, states, national parks, fishing, hiking, 4WD and wine are some of the many themes covered.
 State motoring organizations have regularly updated touring guides, with regional maps and listings.

 Discount cards soon pay for themselves in savings.
-If you’re a full-time student, it’s worth applying for an International Student ID Card (ISIC; wwww.isic.org), which entitles the bearer to discounts for transport, museums, theatres and other attractions.
-The card costs £9; US$22; Can$16; NZ$20; and Aus$18 in Australia itself.
-Non-students aged 26 or younger qualify for the International Youth Travel Card, which costs the same price and carries the same benefits.
-For all cards, visit the ISIC website to source points of sale such as branches of STA or order online at wwww.isiccard.com.
+If you’re a full-time student, it’s worth applying for an International Student ID Card (ISIC; isic.org), which entitles the bearer to prove they’re a student, so receive discounts on transport, museums, theatres and other attractions.
+The card cost varies per location: UK £12; US$25; Can$20; NZ$30; and $30 in Australia itself.
+Non-students aged 26 or younger qualify for the similarly priced International Youth Travel Card; there are also cards available for teachers.
+For all cards, visit the ISIC website to source points of sale such as branches of STA, or order online.

 In remote country areas, roadhouses provide all the essential services for the traveller and, on the major highways, are generally open 24 hours a day.
 Visitor centres – even ones well off the beaten track – are often open every day from 9am to 5pm or at least through the week plus weekend mornings; urban visitor centres are more likely to conform to normal shopping hours.

 Public telephones take coins or phone cards, which are sold through newsagents and other stores.
-Many bars, shops and restaurants have orange or blue payphones; watch out for these as they cost more than a regular call box.
+Many bars, shops and restaurants have orange or blue payphones; watch out for these as they cost more than a regular call-box.
 No payphone accepts incoming calls.
 Local calls are untimed, and on a public phone are good value at a flat rate of 50¢.
-Many businesses and services operate freephone numbers, prefixed t1800, while others have six-digit numbers beginning t13 or t1300 charged at a local-call rate – all can only be dialled from within Australia.
-Numbers starting t1900 are premium-rate private information services.
+Many businesses and services operate freephone numbers, prefixed t 1800, while others have six-digit numbers beginning 13 or 1300 charged at a local-call rate – all can only be dialled from within Australia.
+Numbers starting 1900 are premium-rate private information services.

 Phone cards offer a cheap way to call cross-country or abroad.
 A head-spinning variety of brands is available – most post offices and some newsagents sell them – but all require a minimum of 50¢ to call a local centre, after which you key in your scratch number and telephone number.
 Rates are incredible, from as low as 5¢ a minute.

 Most international visitors now arrive with a mobile phone.
 You can buy a SIM card for your handset for as little as $2.
-Telstra has the widest coverage, but does not include remote areas in the north and west of the country.
+Telstra has the widest coverage: it claims its Next 3G service covers 99 per cent of Australia.
 Vodafone is a long way behind on cross-coverage but may work out cheaper solely for urban use.
-Reception drops off in remote areas.
+Optus and Three are the other major networks.
+Each has a coverage map/checker on its website – worth a look since reception drops off in remote areas.
 One solution for guaranteed reception (albeit at higher call charges) is a satellite phone.
-Little bigger than a conventional mobile, these can be rented from wwww.rentasatphone.com.au from around Aus$21 a day for up to a fortnight’s rental, or Aus$11 a day for up to three months, and can run both standard and satellite SIM cards.
+Little bigger than a conventional mobile, these can be rented from rentasatphone.com.au from around Aus$18 a day for up to a fortnight’s rental, or Aus$8 a day for up to three months, and can run both standard and satellite SIM cards.